shrimqy/Sefirah/README.md

 - **File Sharing**: Share files between your devices easily.
 - **Storage Integration**: Integrate your Android storage into the Windows Explorer.
 - **Notification**: Allows toasting the notifications from your android in desktop.
+- **Screen mirroring**: Mirror and control the Android device via scrcpy.

 ## Limitations